-2. Collars should stay on the inside of the jacket, not splayed open on the outside.
+2. Collars and jackets: Collars should stay on the inside of the jacket, not splayed open on the outside.

 3. If you have a white shirt, try not to put it in the dryer in order to avoid yellowing.
 Actually, in our experience the iron-free shirts look best when hung dry.
 (Just pull them taut, a bit, when they’re wet and you’re hanging on the hanger — it always seems to help the fabric figure out where to go.)

 4. If you’ve got a French cuff shirt, do not bother with those tiny knots you can buy at places for $10 — you’re wasting your money and time, because they take forever to put in.
-Instead, make an investment in a good pair of cufflinks — Thomas Pink has great ones; Vivre also has some beautiful ones right now
+Instead, make an investment in a good pair of cufflinks — Thomas Pink has great ones; Nordstrom also has some beautiful ones right now.

 5. Tucking: If you’re wearing a fitted, button-down shirt (such as the ones from Pink) you can experiment with how it looks untucked.
 The key is that it can’t be too long — it should hit mid-hip, and no matter what should not be longer than your suit jacket.
 Silky shirts should always be tucked.